 Built by Mr Arthur Davis, of Empire Bay, and his three sons, the Erina ll (80 tons) was constructed solely of timbers hewn from the bush near Empire Bay.
-The building took a year, and was done entirely by hand using axes, adzes and hammers.
+The building of the boat took a year, and was done entirely by hand using axes, adzes and hammers on the foreshore at Empire Bay.
 The shipyard being near 28 Sorrento Road.
-The Erina ll was fitted with diesel motors.
+The Erina ll was fitted with diesel motors in Sydney.

 On Saturday 25 August, 1934, the Erina ll, decked with bunting and a good crowd in attendance, was ready for her launch.
 The crowd was excited, with fine words from the owner, Captain Childs, the champagne was splashed across her bow and the Erina ll was launched!
 Or was it?